glumpy/glumpy-website/gallery.rst

             :header:`Surface elevation`

-            This example shows a 10x10 numpy array represented as a heighfield that is generated entirely on the GPU (using a default mesh).
+            This example shows a 10x10 numpy array represented as a heightfield that is generated entirely on the GPU (using a default mesh).

             .. raw:: html